karloluis/SexyCandies/Text-ENG.md

 ## About

-Sexy Candies cam to be in February 2004 due to the sweet cravings of coworkers and the need of extra income.
+Sexy Candies came to be in February 2004 due to the sweet cravings of coworkers and the need of extra income.
 (NAME) started with the basics,

 chocolate covered marshmallows, and then came the chocolate covered strawberry craze!